fvbock/gDBPool/README.md

 on that channel.

-Like I said - this is an alpha version - so any help testing/breaking things and then dropping me a line or even better leaving an issue on github is greatly appreciated!
+Like I said - this is an alpha version - so any help testing/breaking things and then leaving an issue on github is greatly appreciated!
+Or drop me a line (email me or ping me on twitter [@fvbock](https://twitter.com/fvbock)).

 # Installation #